aicis/fresco/doc/source/install.rst

 Then in a terminal run: ::

   git clone https://github.com/aicis/fresco.git
-  cd fresco/core
+  cd fresco
   mvn install

 This will download the FRESCO soure code and dependencies, compile the FRESCO core, and run the test suite.
 On a successful build Maven should install FRESCO on your system and a FRESCO JAR file can now be found in the ``./target`` directory as well as in your local maven repository.
+Note that ``mvn install`` will execute the test suite included with FRESCO as part of the build.
+To skip the tests and only run the build, use ``mvn install -DskipTests``.

 Downloading a Pre-Built FRESCO Release